 Apply Force: enables a mode in which you can apply forces on objects by dragging the mouse.
 See Interact with the simulation.

 Performance Monitor: opens the Performance Monitor panel showing statistics about the execution of the experiment.
-See Performance Monitor.
+See Monitoring the simulation.

 Navigation Mode: you can use this pop-up to choose the navigation mode.
 See Navigate in the scene.